Home Research Blog CV Tutorials Certificates

 This is the first part of a basic introduction to Quantum Machine Learning, based on the IBM Qiskit 2021 Summer School course.
 An accompanying Jupyter notebook with the Qiskit code used to generate the images in this chapter and instructions on how to install Qiskit is available here.

-This chapter introduces basic concepts of quantum computing: quantum bits or 'qubits', the fundamental postulates of quantum mechanics, and further representations of quantum states such as density operators and the Bloch sphere.
+This chapter introduces basic concepts of quantum computing: quantum bits or 'qubits', the fundamental postulates of quantum mechanics, further representations of quantum states (such as density operators and the Bloch sphere), and quantum circuits (which are composed of single qubit gates and multi-qubit gates).

 Quantum Bits